 Allegra: In your own words, what do you do here at 729solutions?

 Allegra: How long have you been working here?

 James: I’ve been working with 729solutions for almost 13 years, but I’ve actually worked with Rob Fife for almost 20 years.
 We met when we were developers for the same agency in Oakland.
-I worked there for about 5 years, and then I moved back home to San Diego where I did freelance web development for awhile.
+I worked there for about 5 years, and then I moved back home to San Diego where I did freelance web development for a while.
 Rob had me work on a few projects when he and Randy Chang started 729solutions.
-They eventually hired me on as a Front-end Developer and Project Manager.
+They eventually hired me as a Front-end Developer and Project Manager.
 It’s crazy to think that we’ve been at this for such a long time!

 Allegra: How do you like working for 729solutions?

 James: I love working for 729solutions.
 We work on a wide range of interesting projects from mobile to web apps, so it’s never a dull day.
 We also have a group of very talented people working with us.
-As a project manager, it’s great to have a dependable team that has experience with several aspects in our industry.
+As a project manager, it’s great to have a dependable team that has experience with several aspects of our industry.